Hakka people: Political and military leadership

-It has been suggested that Hakkas have had a significant influence, disproportionate to their smaller total numbers, on the course of modern Chinese and overseas Chinese history, particularly as a source of revolutionary, political, military leaders, as well as presidents, prime ministers.
+It has been suggested that Hakka people have significantly influenced the course of modern Chinese and overseas Chinese history, particularly as a source of revolutionary, political, and military leaders, as well as presidents and prime ministers.

-Hakkas started and formed the backbone of the Taiping Heavenly Kingdom, the largest uprising in the modern history of China.
+Hakka people started and formed the backbone of the Taiping Heavenly Kingdom, the largest uprising in the modern history of China.
 The uprising, also known as Jintian Uprising, originated at the Hakka village of Jintian in Guiping, Guangxi province.
 It was led by the failed Qing scholar, Hong Xiuquan, who was influenced by Protestant missionaries.
-Hong's charisma tapped into a consciousness of national dissent which identified with his personal interpretations of the Christian message.
+Hong's charisma tapped into a consciousness of national dissent which he identified with his personal interpretations of the Christian message.
 His following, who were initially Hakka peasants from Guangxi, grew across the southern provinces.

-The Taiping army, which included women in their ranks, captured towns and cities from the defenders, the Taiping troops killed all Manchu children because the Taiping troops with fatal rocks smashed Manchu children's heads Four of the six top Taiping leaders are Hakkas: Hong Xiuquan, Feng Yunshan, Yang Xiuqing and Shi Dakai.
+The Taiping army captured towns and cities from the defenders, killing all Manchu children by smashing their heads with rocks.
+Four of the six top Taiping leaders were Hakka: Hong Xiuquan, Feng Yunshan, Yang Xiuqing and Shi Dakai.
 Hong Rengan, the Premier of the Kingdom, was the first person in China to advocate a federal government and reform.
 The kingdom lasted from 1851 to 1864.

-Hakkas continued to play leading roles during the Xinhai Revolution that overthrew the Qing dynasty and the republican years of China.
+Hakka people continued to play leading roles during the Xinhai Revolution that overthrew the Qing dynasty and the republican years of China.
 When Sun Yat-sen was a child, he used to listen to an old Taiping soldier telling them stories about the heroics of the Taipings.
 This influenced Sun and he proclaimed that he shall be the second Hong Xiuquan.
-Sun was to become the Father of modern China and many of his contemporaries were his fellow Hakkas.
+Sun was to become the Father of modern China and many of his contemporaries were his fellow Hakka people.

 Zheng Shiliang, a medical student and classmate of Sun, led the Huizhou Uprising (惠州起義) in 1900.
-Huizhou is an area in Guangdong province where most of the population are Hakkas.
+Huizhou is an area in Guangdong province where most of the population are Hakka.
 Deng Zhiyu led the Huizhou Qinühu Uprising (惠州七女湖起義) in 1907.
-All of the Four Martyrs of Honghuagang (紅花崗四烈士) are Hakkas – one of which was Wen Shengcai who assassinated the Manchu general, Fu Qi, in 1911.
+The Four Martyrs of Honghuagang (紅花崗四烈士) were all Hakka—one of which was Wen Shengcai who assassinated the Manchu general, Fu Qi, in 1911.

 Brothers Hsieh Yi-qiao and Hsieh Liang-mu raised the 100,000 Chinese Yuan needed for the Huanghuagang Uprising from the overseas Chinese community in Nanyang (Southeast Asia) in 1911.
-At least 27 of the 85 (initially 72 because only 72 bodies could be identified) martyrs of Huanghuagang are Hakkas.
+At least 27 of the 85 (initially 72 because only 72 bodies could be identified) martyrs of Huanghuagang were Hakka.
 Yao Yuping led the Guangdong Northern Expeditionary Force (廣東北伐軍) to successive victories against the Qing Army which were vital in the successful defence of the Provisional Government in Nanjing and Puyi's early abdication.